alihanemretunc/PowerBI1/README.md

 - A good starting point for Power BI
 - Credit: "Chandoo" YouTube Channel
 - Reference [video](https://www.youtube.com/watch?v=5KaIU-9EF-0&t=0s)
-- I've followed the video and then modified/added several things myself, including the design.
+- I've followed the video and modified several things, including the design.

 See the other 9 requests below: